The strength of our military is legendary. Our military families are strong, too.

 We provide free and confidential support to the families of those who have served our nation.
 Our specially trained coaches help military families learn how to overcome the obstacles they face and to manage any challenges that might come along.
 We will come to your home, or meet by phone/Skype, to customize a 16 to 24 week program that is unique to your family.

 Riverside Center for Excellence in Aging and Lifelong Health is pleased to partner with Virginia Veteran and Family Support, of the Virginia Department of Veterans Services, to bring OFC to Virginia.
-This is a three-year project that launched in the Fall of 2015.
+This is a four-year project that launched in the Fall of 2015.
 We serve families throughout Virginia, in person or via phone/Skype outside of Virginia as well.

 A quote from one of our OFC participants:

 "Thank you for not giving up on me through this entire experience.
 Words cannot express how grateful I am to you and the Operation Family Caregiver Program.
 Blessings to you and the Operation Family Caregiver Program."